ashwin-j-r/ashwin-j-r/README.md

 Designed and built an interactive front-end dashboard to visualize model performance and predictions.

-**🎓 Education**
+**🎓 Education** <br>
 B.Tech in Computer Science (AI & ML)
 Vellore Institute of Technology, Bhopal (2022 - 2026)

-**🏆 Achievements & Contributions**
+**🏆 Achievements & Contributions** <br>
-Open Source: Actively contributed to projects like GSSoC '24 and Omdena, focusing on data processing and analysis to drive data-driven solutions.
+- Open Source: Actively contributed to projects like GSSoC '24 and Omdena, focusing on data processing and analysis to drive data-driven solutions.

-Hackathons: Participated in multiple hackathons, honing my skills in rapid prototyping, problem-solving, and collaboration under pressure.
+- Hackathons: Participated in multiple hackathons, honing my skills in rapid prototyping, problem-solving, and collaboration under pressure.

-Research: Conducted extensive research on Protein Folding using AI and on Information Theory and its applications in machine learning models.
+- Research: Conducted extensive research on Protein Folding using AI and on Information Theory and its applications in machine learning models.